Friday, February 12, 2010

 When i was Decius Brutus for a day ?

-A couple of days back I completed one of the biggest tasks of my life that at times had my heart in my mouth.
-Being part of the 42 days proficiency training course at PNG School along with over 200 odd other primary teachers from East and North District, it was more than fun on the personal ground, if I had not been part of this training I am sure I would have been missing something.
+A couple of days back, I completed one of the biggest tasks of my life that sometimes had my heart in my mouth.
+Being part of the 42-day proficiency training course at PNG School along with over 200 other primary teachers from East and North District, it was more than fun on the personal ground; if I had not been part of this training, I am sure I would have been missing something.

-Coming back to the play….I played Decius Brutus (not to be confused with other Brutus, the trusted friend of Caesar) one of the key conspirators that murders the great Caesar.
-I believe I first read about Julius Caesar when I was in Class V or VI but Decimus Brutus was a new name to me at least till the day of my selection since the same day I had also seen one of my good friends Sunil Dangal being selected to play the character of Brutus.
-I never knew how Decimus Brutus behaved or what was his body language; all I did know was I am to read by heart those lines and enact “him”.
+Coming back to the play….I played Decius Brutus (not to be confused with other Brutus, the trusted friend of Caesar), one of the key conspirators who murdered the great Caesar.
+I believe I first read about Julius Caesar when I was in Class V or VI.
+Still, Decimus Brutus was a new name to me until the day of my selection.
+On the same day, I also saw one of my good friends, Sunil Dangal, being selected to play the character of Brutus.
+I never knew how Decimus Brutus behaved, or his body language; all I knew was that I was to read those lines by heart and enact “him."

-The importance of Decius Brutus’s role is the fact that it was he who lures Caesar to attend the day's Senate despite Caesar’s wife Calphurnia's dream foretelling his doom.
-I knew what I was supposed to deliver and I was prepared for it.
-During the rehearsals I was the weakest of all, I would stammer around those 7-8 lines I had to speak before Caesar.
+Decius Brutus's role is important because he lures Caesar to attend the day's Senate despite Caesar's wife Calphurnia's dream foretelling his doom.
+I knew what I was supposed to deliver, and I was prepared for it.
+During the rehearsals, I was the weakest of all; I would stammer around those 7-8 lines I had to speak before Caesar.
 I had grown a fear within myself that I would spoil the play.
-To make the lines more suitable for me I tried to add a few of my own words just to feel the character as to how would I say if I was a real Decimus Brutus in that situation.
+To make the lines more suitable for me, I tried to add a few of my own words just to feel the character.
+How would I say if I were a real Decimus Brutus in that situation?

-On the stage, the PNGSS School’s auditorium was waiting for us.
-I was there on the stage for most of the time but when it came to dialogue delivery I had two separate scenes.
-In the first, I am supposed to agree with the rest of my conspirator friends to assassin Caesar while in the next stage presence I convince Caesar to be at the Senate to attend the meeting despite Caesar’s wife’s dream of her husband being murdered.
+On the stage, the PNGSS School's auditorium was waiting for us.
+I was on the stage most of the time, but I had two separate scenes when it came to dialogue delivery.
+In the first, I am supposed to agree with the rest of my conspirator friends to assassin Caesar, while in the next stage presence, I convince Caesar to be at the Senate to attend the meeting despite Caesar's wife's dream of her husband being murdered.

-Below is the actual line from Shakespeare’s original play with the title Julius Caesar that my character speaks but in my case I had well-versed modern-day English words fitted to my best but as expected I missed a few of the words, the slightest of stammer, despite that it was fair job done by me looking at my crowd phobic history.
+Below is the actual line from Shakespeare's original play with the title Julius Caesar that my character speaks. but in my case, I had well-versed modern-day English words that fitted my best, but as expected, I missed a few of the words, the slightest of stammer, despite that it was a fair job done by me looking at my crowd-phobic history.

 "This dream is all amiss interpreted;